LedgerHQ/app-bitcoin-new/doc/bitcoin.md

 #### Description

 This command returns the extended public key for the given BIP 32 path.

+The paths defined in [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), [BIP-48](https://github.com/bitcoin/bips/blob/master/bip-0048.mediawiki), [BIP-49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki), [BIP-84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) and [BIP-86](https://github.com/bitcoin/bips/blob/master/bip-0086.mediawiki), either in full or are at the deepest hardened level (excluding `change` and `address_index`), are considered standard.

+If the `display` parameter is `0` and the path is not standard, an error is returned.

 If the `display` parameter is `1`, the result is also shown on the secure screen for verification.

-The paths defined in [BIP-44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), [BIP-84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) and [BIP-49](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) are considered standard.

-If the path is not standard, a warning is shown on-screen; in that case, the pubkey is only returned after user's confirmation *even if tie `display` parameter is `0`*.
+The UX flow shows on the device screen the exact path and the complete serialized extended pubkey as defined in [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for that path.
+If the path is not standard, an additional warning is shown to the user.

 ### GET_ADDRESS